christoph-horst/blog/drafts/2018-07-07-monads-as-adjunctions.markdown

 $M$-adjunctions, $\mathcal A_M$.

-The rest of the article will be dedicated to showing the roles of the Kleisli and the Eilenberg-Moore adjunction in this category, and to illustrate the findings on our initial `State` example.
+The rest of the article will be dedicated to showing the roles of the Kleisli and the Eilenberg-Moore adjunction in this category.

 ### Theorem: